Hajj Fact Sheet

 We hope that you will have a trouble-free Hajj like thousands of other pilgrims from the United States.
 However, if something does go wrong, the U.S. Consulate General in Jeddah can provide you appropriate consular services:

-- Do all we properly can to contact you within 24 hours of being told that you have been arrested;
+- Attempt to contact you within 24 hours of being told that you have been arrested.

 We cannot, however, provide the following services: